 “Mom, testing should only be done after you have really learned the material.
 All they (K12) do is test us with assessments in every lesson.
 Why not turn all the assessments into non-graded ‘Learning Activities?’
 I could answer the question and if I get it wrong, then right away it shows me what I didn’t understand and allows me to practice a few times with it.
 I could even ask to do more practice questions, knowing I don’t really know the materiel and I’m just guessing.
 I only want to take a real test at the end, when I really have learned it.”

 Right out of the mouth of an Educators’ actual “public” – children!

 Children will tell you the problems and their brilliant solutions if you bother to survey and really listen to them.
 And you actually have the advantage of finding the truth as they have fewer filters on their mouth.

-Good marketing technology tells you to locate your exact public, survey them for what they need and want, then package the material in such a way that it fits their needs.
+Good marketing technology like buying views on youtube tells you to locate your exact public, survey them for what they need and want, then package the material in such a way that it fits their needs.

 Thus, a message to the K12 Curriculum Department and any others creating virtual schools and standard curriculum:

 Stop labeling your actual tests and learning exercises with the same word – “Assessments.”
 It’s not fooling the kids, it’s confusing them.
 Call them “Learning Exercises” or “Learning Activities” or whatever properly surveyed label you come up with — from children, not just teachers.
 And stop grading them.
 Just give a “correct” or “incorrect” feedback right away.

 Instead, make these Assessments actual tools to learn with.
 This means emphasizing the pleasure of success and not the pain of wrong doing.